gdsfactory/gdsfactory/pp/samples/pdk/README.md

 Different foundries use different layers number for each process step.

-Some require multiple layers to define just a simple waveguide.
+Some require multiple layers to define just a simple straight.

 You can easily create a PDK by modifying the basic components of gdsfactory to adapt to your target foundry.

-- waveguide
+- straight
 - bend_circular
 - add_gc (to connect to grating couplers)